tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - Take your fiancé’s list and read it to yourself.
 As you read each one of your fiancé’s expectations of you, place a check mark under the appropriate column.
 C stands for “cinch.”
 You feel that the expectation you have just read is going to be a cinch to fulfill.
 S stands for “sweat.”
 It will take some hard work and sweat, but it can be done.
 N stands for “no way.”
 You feel that the expectation is impossible.

+- It has been suggested that most couples go through these three stages (enchantment, disenchantment, maturity).
+What about you?
+Perhaps in your own relationship you have experienced some of the disenchantment stage already.
+Do you want to go through the full extent of the disenchantment stage as you see it expressed here?
+If not, then take some time to write out what you can do as an individual and what you can do as a couple to keep from going through all of the experiences of this stage.
+When you have finished writing, share your responses together.

+- Complete the following statements and then share your responses with your fiancé.
+  1. This is what you need to know about my family life as I was growing up in order to understand me:
+  2. If I could have changed one thing about my family life as I was growing up, it would have been ...
+  3. Because I want or don’t want this to occur in my own marriage and family life, I will ...
+  4. My parents have influenced my attitudes toward marriage by ...
+  5. Something from my parents’ relationship that I would like to have in mine is ...
+  6. Something from my parents’ relationship that I prefer not having in mine is ...

 # Quotes

 the unexamined life is not worth living - socrates